UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

 [equivalence of sequential diagrams](synthetic-homotopy-theory.equivalences-sequential-diagrams.md) `e : (A, a) ≃ (B, b)` induces an equivalence `e∞ : A∞ ≃ B∞`.

+The development in this file is a formalization of Lemma 3.5 in Sequential Colimits in Homotopy Type Theory.

 ## Properties

 ### A morphism of sequential diagrams induces a map of cocones